ordina-jworks/ordina-jworks.github.io/_posts/2019-05-08-BA-and-Beyond.md

 ### If it does not fit the 'As a \[role] I can \[do something]' - template, it is not a user story

-Having a template for the user story is an good way to ease the understanding of the common goal.
+Having a template for the user story is a good way to ease the understanding of the common goal.
 Having our requirements standardised simplifies the processes.
 However, not all user stories fit the same strict template.
 Even though a template is important, we should focus less on the template and more on the content itself.